 Any exciting upcoming projects?

-We’re currently in conversation with Google and Netflix.
-These are companies who we honestly thought would never answer – but they did!
+We’re currently in conversation with Netflix.
+This is the type of company we honestly thought would never answer – but they did!